Written by Alex de Sousa

 The previous code is:

-used?Conclusion: it's hard to maintain.
+hostname and port of what?hostname and port used?Conclusion: it's hard to maintain.

 We could mitigate some of these problems with one simple approach: